JaysonBucket/AI_at_work_adoption_package/README.md

 # AI at work agent and adoption Package
+- !! under construction, nevertheless the simple Agent Builder source already is available and fully functional
 - Repository containing a sample agent and according material and resources to establish an org-wide knowledge stream around AI at work.
 - The goal is to enable the complete organization on AI at work with Microsoft 365 Copilot Chat and above
 - From Beginner to Advanced to Expert and Developer - according Personas and Maturity levels are built in